 Each of the 24 questions will contain tasks.
-The exam doesn’t care how you accomplish the task, it only cares that you are able to complete the task.
-This means, if you’re comfortable editing YAML in vim - go for it!
-Likewise, you can use kubectl generators, copy / paste docs on k8s.io, or even straight up
+The exam doesn’t care how you accomplish the task; it only cares that you can complete the task.
+If you’re comfortable editing YAML in vim - go for it!
+Likewise, you can use kubectl generators, copy/paste docs on k8s.io, or even straight up

 Whatever you do, do what’s the most comfortable and fastest.

-alias k=kubectl) for speed sake.
+alias k=kubectl) for speed’s sake.
 I still found myself typing

 kubectl most of the time.